DNSBelgium/rdap/README.md

 # How to use this library

+## Java web application example implementation

+We have created a sample project which could help you in implemention.
+You can find both the src and instructions in the following project: [rdap-server-sample-gtld](https://github.com/johanheylen/rdap-server-sample-gtld)

+## Build your own implementation

 The instructions below assume that you have a recent version of the JDK and Apache Maven on your system.
 Of course you can use other build tools (Ant, Gradle, ...) instead of Maven.